 1. Nonprofit organizations.
 Applicants must be U.S. based non-profit organizations with approved IRS 501(c)(3) status or fiscal agents with a 501(c)(3) status.
 Collaborations may include organizations that do not have a 501(c)(3) designation.

 2. Target communities.
-The applicant provides the majority of its services in one the following communities:
+Provide services or collaborate with organizations in one the following communities:

 • Greater Buffalo Area, New York